February 1-4, 2018Buy Tickets

 Million Dollar Motorway

-The list of Million Dollar Motorway vehicles expected to be on display at the Show will be available soon.
+CLICK HERE to view the list of Million Dollar Motorway vehicles on display at the show

 Gilmore Car Museum

 It’s 2018, and things have certainly changed in the American Auto Industry that is now more than 120 years old.
 In fact, the nation’s very first auto show took place in Detroit in 1899 and the Michigan International Auto Show held in Grand Rapids began exactly 100 years later in 1999.
 This year, the Gilmore Car Museum showcases many of the changes that have taken place in those 120 years with their Automotive Innovations “On the Eights.”

 CLICK HERE to view the list of Gilmore Cars that will be on display at the Auto Show